michaelkremenetsky/webtsan/README.md

 SharedArrayBuffer-based web concurrency** — a simplified ThreadSanitizer that lives in the renderer process and understands the web's threading primitives.

-## Status

-Research prototype.
-It compiles and runs on real apps, but it is not production-quality: likely has false postives, max 64 logical threads, 2 shadow cells per byte (vs. TSan's 4), and some JIT tiers like turbofan are disabled for now.

-Main issue with practical use is real-world WASM libcs like emscripten and wasi-libc need to be patched as they currently cause a lot of false positives because they are not written with being run through a thread sanitizer in mind.
-This is where most of the work is left, and it's the hardest 70%.

 ## How it works

 Approaches to getting the LLVM ThreadSanitizer running in the browser failed because: